Extracurricular Activities In Resume

 Having proficiency in multiple languages would count for an added advantage especially if you are applying for a multinational firm.
 If you took a course for French, Spanish, or some other language during school or college days, that need to be included on your resume.
 Make sure to have proof of the language proficiency and be truthful about the basic, intermediate, or advanced level you claim.
 Don’t get yourself into trouble by bragging about basic know-how of a language.

-Use Build Online Resume to design your resume professionally.
+Use Create Resume Online to design your resume professionally.

 Can you think of more extracurricular activities that can bring your informal and fun side to your resume?
 Share your ideas with us in the comment section!